dagnir/solutions-to-sicp/chapter2/section2.md

              sequence))
 ```

 The most natural one to use for this is `fold-left`, since by working our way from left to right, all we need to do is add the current element to the beginning of the list; it is also more efficient, since it does constant amount of work per element.
-For the `fold-right` version, we begin at the right, so each element we encounter must be added to the *end* of the list, which requires work on the order of \\(O(n)\\) per `append`.
+For the `fold-right` version, we begin at the right, so each element we encounter must be added to the *end* of the list, which requires work on the order of $$O(n)$$ per `append`.

 ###Ex 2.40